OpenZeppelin/merkle-tree/README.md

 }
 ```

-1. Load the tree's root to your contract.
+1. Store the tree root in your contract.
 2. Compute the leaf's value for the provided `addr` and `amount` ABI encoded values.
 3. Verify it using [`MerkleProof`]'s `verify` function.